Skip to main content

 Special Capabilities

 Certain actions — such as sending or checking emails and uploading files — can only be performed using AI steps.
-These actions require contextual reasoning and browser-level access that cached steps don’t support.
+These actions require contextual reasoning and browser-level access that recorded steps don’t support.
 Examples:

 • Upload the file “contract.pdf” to the upload input on the page.